-The programs are provided to assist in addressing illicit drug misuse problems.
-The range of programs is provided relative to the seriousness of the current offences, the extent of illicit drug use and the circumstances of individual participants.
+The programs are provided to assist in addressing drug related problems.
+The range of programs is provided relative to the seriousness of the current offences, the extent of an individual’s drug related problem and the circumstances of individual participants.

 Programs currently available for young people aged less than 18 years at the time of committing the relevant offences:

 A pre-sentence program provided in the Perth Children's Court, generally for young persons facing serious charges that would result in immediate detention.

 The Drug Court Regime (DCR) generally runs for up to 12 months, with participants undertaking treatment under judicial case management of the Drug Court magistrate with the support of the Department of Corrective Services Court Assessment and Treatment Service (CATS), defence counsel, prosecution services and treatment and support services.